rust-lang/book/src/ch03-05-control-flow.md

 * Convert temperatures between Fahrenheit and Celsius.
 * Generate the nth Fibonacci number.
-* Print the lyrics to the Christmas carol “The Twelve Days of Christmas,” taking advantage of the repetition in the song.
+* Print the lyrics to the Christmas carol “The Twelve Days of Christmas”, taking advantage of the repetition in the song.

 When you’re ready to move on, we’ll talk about a concept in Rust that *doesn’t*